FromtonRouge/qmk_firmware/readme.md

 ![Kaladrius](https://i.imgur.com/UF7BSkB.jpg)

-The Kaladrius is an orthographic steno keyboard inspired by the [Jackdaw steno theory](https://sites.google.com/site/ploverdoc/jackdaw)
+The Kaladrius is an orthographic steno keyboard that uses a modified [Jackdaw steno theory](https://sites.google.com/site/ploverdoc/jackdaw)

 More information [here](keyboards/handwired/kaladrius/readme.md)

-# ErgoDox Steno Prototype [DEPRECATED]
+# ErgoDox with Jackdaw Prototype [DEPRECATED]

 This project is deprecated but you can still find information [here](users/fromtonrouge)